 If you don’t have a Cerebrium account, you can create one by signing up here and following the documentation here to get setup

-In your IDE, run the following command to create our Cerebrium starter project: cerebrium init voice-agent.
+In your IDE, run the following command to create our Cerebrium starter project: cerebrium init 1-openai-compatible-endpoint.
 This creates two files:

 • Main.py - Our entrypoint file where our code lives